CCR FAQ - Poseidon Se7en+

 What about Solid State Oxygen Sensors?

 The Se7en+ electronics module allows the choice of using either a traditional galvanic chemistry oxygen sensors and/or Poseidon Solid State Oxygen Sensors (SSO2).
 The SSO2 offers the benefits of no need for periodic annual replacement with greatly enhanced speed and stability.
 Currently, the SSO2 is believed to have an estimated life of about ten years but also costs about ten times more than a galvanic chemistry sensor.
 Dive Gear Express believes the SSO2 offers substantial improvements in convenience and reliability of oxygen measurement for divers.
-As of 2024, I recommend the Se7en+ be configured at a minimum with one Solid State Oxygen Sensor as primary and one analog galvanic chemistry sensor as secondary.
-I personally dive with two Solid State Oxygen Sensors.
+As of 2024, we recommend the Se7en+ be configured at a minimum with one Solid State Oxygen Sensor as primary and one analog galvanic chemistry sensor as secondary.

 No. Carbon dioxide monitoring is a 'bleeding edge' technology that will begin to appear in recreational rebreathers in the next few years but as a practical matter the merits of CO2 monitoring are unproven.
 You should not confuse a CO2 monitor with the breathing loop temperature monitor or the scrubber temperature monitor offered by rebreather manufacturers.
 The temperature monitor does not provide any information or warning regarding actual carbon dioxide levels in the breathing loop.